 Charles John Fuqua peacefully passed away at home on January 19, 2019, surrounded by his family.
 Charlie was born to John Howe Fuqua and Gillian Quennell Fuqua on October 5, 1935, in Paris, France, and grew up in Arlington, Virginia.
 He graduated from Gonzaga High School in Washington, D.C., in 1953 and Princeton University in 1957.
 He served for three years in the U.S. Navy mostly in the Pacific, followed by 11 years in the reserves, retiring as a Lt.
 Commander.
 He earned a Ph.D. in Classics from Cornell University in 1964.
 It was there that he met and married his wife of 57 years, Mary.

-To send flowers in memory of Charles John Fuqua, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Charles John Fuqua, please visit our Heartfelt Sympathies Store.

 After teaching for two years at Dartmouth College, he joined the faculty of Williams College in 1966 as chair of the Department of Classics.
 As the Garfield Professor of Ancient Languages, Charlie taught Greek and Latin at Williams until his retirement in 2003.
 During his tenure, Charlie drafted the now well-known “Fuqua Letter,” which pioneered the concept of transparency in the tenure process for higher education.
 Charlie’s first love was teaching students.
 He is remembered fondly by many former students, and the Fuqua Tutorial at Williams College was established in his honor.